Soil Prep (page getting redone)How to have the best soil

 Before tests on soils could be taken out, most gardeners would know if other plants were growing well in the soil nearby it doesn’t take a scientist to figure that out.

 Check the soil, dig some of it up, are their worms?
-Other bugs you can see with the naked eye? if so, that is a good sign, it means that the food soil web must be working there is life in your soil, and will probably be good for your plants.
+Other bugs you can see with the naked eye?

 The PH level is the acidity of the soil, and having this at the correct level is important for growing anything, including giant pumpkins.
 It is easy to test, and you are aiming for a PH of around 6.5 – 7.